VERNON HARRY & THE BIRTH OF LASFS

 The birth of the Los Angeles chapter of the Science Fiction League was announced in the pages of the February 1935

 issue of WONDER STORIES, thus:

 I read this as implying that early meetings were held at the Descanso Drive home of the Director.
 Few if any of these names will be familiar to most people today.
-Where, you might ask, is Forrest Ackerman?
-Well, at the time he still lived in San Francisco, but he appeared on the same page of the issue the announcement was made, albeit in a different capacity:
+Where, you might ask, is Forrest Ackerman, particularly since he has claimed to be at that first meeting?
+Since everyone present is listed, and his name does not appear, he was clearly mistaken.
+At the time he still lived in San Francisco, but he appeared on the same page of the issue the announcement was made, albeit in a different capacity:

 Within a few years only three of LASFL's seven founders (Green, Mussen, and Test) remained, as witness the roster of those who attended a 1937 meeting recorded in T.Bruce Yerke's MEMOIRS OF A SUPERFLUOUS FAN (1943):

 The minutes for the meeting of August 19, 1937, show the following persons to have been present; Forrest J Ackerman, Russell J. Hodgkins, Bob Olson (yes, the author), Henry Kuttner, Arthur K. Barnes, Morojo, Virgil Smith (her son), Roy A. Squires, Mr., Mrs., and Roy Test Jr., Karl Edward Forst von Lutz and wife, Hal and Victor Clark, Perry L. Lewis, Francis Fairchild, Bruce Yerke, Karl MeNeil, Vernon W. Harry, Eddie Anderson, Leurice DuClose, Don Green, Al Mussen, and George Tullis."

 On Bataan, one of the founders gave his life in service of his country: